-Digital technology has vastly transformed nearly every industry, many of which have already adapted their models to ensure future success.
-For life insurance advisors, though, the two primary ways of delivering policy documents – via paper or electronically – has remained the same for many years.
+Digital technology has transformed nearly every industry.
+Many of these industries have already adapted their models to ensure future success.
+However, for life insurance advisors, the two primary ways of delivering policy documents – via paper or electronically – have remained the same for many years.

-But a more expansive digital transformation has finally arrived for the life insurance industry.
+A more expansive digital transformation has finally arrived for the life insurance industry.
 The new alternative?
-Digital file sharing and storage.
+Digital legacy planning via file sharing and storage.

-Digital storage provides policyholders with a convenient, secure way to save and transmit important files for the future as well as other significant capabilities and features.
+Digital storage provides policyholders with a convenient, secure way to save and transmit important files for the future as well as other significant capabilities.
 Life insurance agents who embrace this new technology stand to reap significant rewards for their clients and their business.

-An advisor sending paper documents or PDF files via email is no longer enough.
-Clients want a more interactive experience where they can monitor their policy and confirm important documents won’t be lost.
-With plans that are digitally stored, all records live on a shared platform, so clients always know where to locate them, and life insurance agents can help guide clients when needed.
+Nowadays, an advisor sending paper documents or PDF files via email is no longer enough.
+In today’s tech-driven world, clients want a more interactive experience where they can monitor their policies and confirm important documents are not lost.
+That’s why life insurance agents need to store and share insurance policies on a shared platform.
+Firstly, plans that are digitally stored on a shared platform are much easier for the client and advisor to locate.
+In addition, life insurance agents can help guide clients when needed.

-As they plan for the future, most clients are likely interested in providing their loved ones with an extra level of comfort after their passing.
+When planning for the future, clients are likely willing to provide their loved ones with an extra level of comfort after their passing.
 When individuals digitally store important documents – such as a will, bank account information, or property records – they can allow others access to them any time before or after their passing.

-The time immediately after losing a loved one is extremely difficult, and placing every important document in one central location can drastically improve the processes that take place.
+The time immediately after losing a loved one is extremely difficult.
+Placing every important document in one central location can drastically improve the processes that take place.

 A proven benefit to the digital model is the constant line of communication between all parties.
 Advisors can share documents with clients at any time.
 Once reviewed, the documents can live on the platform forever.
 If clients choose, they can contact the advisor directly on the site.
 Additionally, any persons clients have allowed will have access to the documents.

-The future of life insurance won’t just be confined to wills and legal documents either.
-As our lives become more scattered across various online platforms and devices, it’s all too common that, after a loved one’s passing, the family finds it difficult or even impossible to access important photos, videos, and sentimental documents.
+The future of life insurance is not confined to wills and legal documents.
+As our lives become more scattered across various online platforms and devices, it’s hard to remember everything.
+Then, after a loved one’s passing, the family finds it difficult or even impossible to access important photos, videos, and sentimental documents.

-These precious family memories may be lost forever.
+When that happens, these precious family memories are lost forever.

-With a digital storage platform, clients can save the traditions, life lessons, and memories that are just as important a part of their legacy as their legal documents.
-The digital platform can serve as a hub for photos, recipes, stories, and even favorite songs.
-Your clients’ treasured memories can be kept alive and accessible to their families.
+With a digital legacy planning and storage platform, clients can save traditions, life lessons, and memories.
+Similar to a virtual scrapbook, the digital platform can serve as a hub for photos, recipes, and stories.
+These personal details are just as important to their legacy as their legal documents.
+Not to mention, your clients’ treasured memories are preserved and accessible to their families.